-Displayed on the screen Function Coming Home/ Leaving Home This option permits the adjustment of the time during which the headlamps remain lit after the vehicle is locked, and also permits the function to be connected and disconnected Indicator conf.
-The comfort indicator function can be activated or deactivated here.
-With the comfort mode activated, the indicator will blink at least three times when turned on.
+Lights & visibility Function Coming Home/ Leaving Home The lighting duration may be modified, in steps of 10 seconds, from a minimum of 10 seconds to a maxi- mum of 90 seconds The function may also be deactivated.
+Indicator conf.
+With the convenience mode activated, the indicator will blink at least three times when turned on.
 Manufacturer's settings The manufacturer's predefined values for the functions of this menu are restored.
 Back This returns to the Configuration menu

-For electronic and vehicle equipment one or more of these menus will be displayed. $\blacksquare$
+For electronic and vehicle equipment one or more of these menus will be displayed. \blacksquare